awilli1186/wee-website/content/script/dom/$index.md

 ---
 name: $index
-heading: Get the index of a matching selection relative to it's siblings
+heading: Get the zero-based index of a matching selection relative to it's siblings
 ---

 ---variables---